-Best turntables 2019: For many, turntables, are the ultimate way to play back music in the home.
-There’s just something in analogue sound that cannot be replicated in digital formats.
-And of course, physical records look cool.
+For many, turntables, are the way to play back music in the home.
+There’s something in analogue sound that can’t be replicated in digital formats.
+And of course, physical records look a lot cooler.
 For whatever reason, turntables are firmly back in the spotlight.

->

-> If you’ve cash to burn and want a no compromise turntable then the Pro-Ject 6 Perspex SB is our current recommended best all-round turntable.
+If you’ve cash to burn and want a no compromise turntable then the Pro-Ject 6 Perspex SB is our current recommended best all-round turntable.
 If you’re on a budget, but don’t want to sacrifice audio quality, the Rega Planar 1 is the best value turntable on the market.

 - Annoying screw-down clamp